AmbassadorGraveyard/ambassador-android-sdk/README.md

           //  If you DO want to register a conversion on the first launch
           // then create a ConversionParameters object to pass to the method below ConversionParameters parameters = new ConversionParameters();
-          // ** Would set the parameter properties here (find out more in 'Conversions' section) AmbassadorSDK.runWithKeysAndConvertOnInstall(getApplicationContext(), "your_universal_key", "your_universal_ID", parameters);
+          // ** Set the parameter properties here (find out more in 'Conversions' section) AmbassadorSDK.runWithKeysAndConvertOnInstall(getApplicationContext(), "your_universal_key", "your_universal_ID", parameters);
       }
    ```